 Parking is FREE in our large car park just a stones throw from admissions.
 Please don’t leave any animals in your car though.
 When we find pets in cars we contact the police.

-If you possibly can, please leave your car at home and take the bus - you'll enjoy 20% off entry if you do!
+If you possibly can, please leave your car at home and take the bus.

 Check the new arrivals board opposite the membership cabin for news of our latest animal arrivals.
 See the latest at the zoo and read Marwell News Bites.
 For even more up to date news like us on Facebook and follow us on Twitter.

 3. Use a Guide Book to plan your adventure

 Top priority.
 Be sure to purchase our fact packed guide book from admissions with its park map.
 It will help you seek out all our exotic and endangered animals and then learn a few unexpected things about them on the way.

 Stop by the information kiosk to pick up your “lost child” stickers – so we can reach you in case your children embark on a solo trip – and check out our programme of animal talks and feeds.

 Imagine Marwell Zoo as a walking safari.
 With 140 acres of beautiful parkland to explore, you’ll need to allow 4-5 hours for your visit.
 Stroll around with a patient and watchful eye and imagine that you were trying to see our animals in the wild.

 If they’re not immediately visible they could be resting in their den or under a shady tree so make time to pop back later.
 It will be worth the wait.